Pet Loss and Bereavement Support

 Alaska Pet Loss & Bereavement Counselor:

 Every third Wednesday evening at 7pm AKT, we hold a Private Chat Room available for Pet Owners.
-We are moving the Chat Room to a ZOOM session.
-The same link will be available each week and when you join, it will remain private and anonymous.
+We are moving the Chat Room to a Google Meet session and it will remain private and anonymous.

-To join us, just click HERE and this will take you to our ZOOM session.
+To join us, just click HERE and this will take you to our Google Meet session.
 We ask that when you join, purrlease use a nickname and leave your camera off.
 This will continue to be a safe and private place where pet owners can join for support.

 Grieving Tips for a Beloved Lost Pet